Palestine Action: Filton 24 raid and trial

 On 16 March 2025, Elbit's Aztec West site was targeted by four Palestine Action activists with, according to BBC News, a "cherry picker style vehicle and a hammer attached to a rope to smash second floor windows and douse [the building with] red paint".
 The four were arrested on the site, all being charged with conspiracy to damage property and three being charged with one count of assault by beating.
+In September 2025, the Aztec West site was reported by The Guardian to have closed unexpectedly, with the site found deserted aside from security staff despite a lease running until 2029.